-The mention of naltrexone
+The mention of naltrexone caught my eye:

 Contrave, which is being developed with Takeda Pharmaceutical Co.
 (TKPYY, 4502.TO), is a combination of two drugs already on the market, addiction-treating naltrexone and the antidepressant bupropion, commonly known by the brand name Wellbutrin.
 Orexigen argued that Contrave's ingredients have been on the market for 20 years and haven't shown major cardiovascular-safety problems.